MFA-Informatik-AG/rak-wisblock-io-mbus/README.md

 ![M-Bus IO Adapter](/docs/MBUSAdapterv30pcb.png)

-Das Repository enthält den Schaltplan und das PCB-Layout für einen Wired M-BUS Slave Adapter, der als IO-Modul an einen RAK WisBlock Core angeschlossen werden kann.
+The repository contains the schematic and PCB layout for a Wired M-BUS Slave Adapter that can be connected to a RAK WisBlock Core as an IO module.

-Das Modul verwendet den **TI TSS721A Single-chip Meter-bus Transceiver** mit Referenzschaltung auf einem RAK IO-Modul.
-Der TSS721A wird in der Schaltung vom Wired M-BUS Master versorgt, was den Stromverbrauch über den RAK WisBlock Core auf ein Minimum reduziert (daher habe ich auch auf eine Status-LED verzichtet).
+The module uses the **TI TSS721A single-chip meter-bus transceiver** with reference circuitry on a RAK IO module.
+The TSS721A is powered by the Wired M-BUS Master in the circuit, which reduces the power consumption via the RAK WisBlock Core to a minimum (which is why I have also dispensed with a status LED).

-Der Wired M-BUS Adapter wurde nur für den Datenempfang mit dem L&G E450 Smart Meter getestet, sollte aber auch für den Empfang und Versand mit anderen Wired M-BUS Mastern verwendbar sein.
+The Wired M-BUS Adapter was only tested for receiving data with the L&G E450 Smart Meter, but should also be usable for receiving and sending data with other Wired M-BUS Masters.

-Der Wired M-BUS Adapter kann über den RAK WisBlock Core ein- und ausgeschaltet werden, indem der PIN WB_IO2 auf LOW oder HIGH gesetzt wird:
+The Wired M-BUS Adapter can be switched on and off via the RAK WisBlock Core by setting the PIN WB_IO2 to LOW or HIGH:

 	void mbusAdapterOff()